“Will I ever see you again?”

 “If you are discriminated against, prove that you are better.
 They will respect you later.”

-“Survivor” means so much more than the one little word can convey… After Hanna’s example how can I say: “I’m dying of hunger” or “I’m dying for a drink”?
+“Survivor” means so much more than the one little word can convey… After Hanna’s example, how can I say: “I’m dying of hunger” or “I’m dying for a drink”?
 How many of us feel we can’t survive without that vacation, new car, pair of jeans, shoes or whatever?
-How many of us waste time whining, complaining, taking for granted, wallowing in misery, giving up… We are all so spoiled and we don’t even realize it.
+How many of us waste time whining, complaining, taking for granted, wallowing in misery, giving up… We who live in the relative comforts and freedoms of the west are spoiled and don’t even realize it.

-The world we are living in today is shaped by our attitudes.
-It’s not about what happens to you, it’s about what you create out of what happens to you!
+The world we live in is shaped by our attitudes.
+It’s not about what happens to you, it’s about what you create out of what happens to you.
+Hana not only survived, she thrived because of her attitudes, because of what she made out of what life gave her.

 “Everything can be taken from a man but one thing: the last of human freedoms –